devopsengineerDan/Daniel_project/README.md

 ******C BEST PRACTICE*****Check the link ->>> https://www.youtube.com/watch?v=GWYhtksrmhE

 ### 1A.
 Simple control flow (e.g) a function should be limited to only one task to ensure readability and should not exceed the size of a page.
-### 1B.Also do not use goto, setjmp, longjmp statements and recursion which is a fuction that calls onto itself which results to difficult to understand and follow cyclic control flow crafts and run away code which can crush.
+### 1B.
+Also do not use goto, setjmp, longjmp statements and recursion which is a fuction that calls onto itself which results to difficult to understand and follow cyclic control flow crafts and run away code which can crush.
 ### 2. Limit loops, have an upper bound to an integer not a pointer.
 ### 3. Do not use heap to ensure memory use is deterministic.
 This prevents use after freeze and memory leaks.
 ### 4. Practise data hiding, this is declaring variables on how they are used.
 It restricts data access to class members.